Q. How many pupils are in the school?

 Q. Does St Mary's offer Scholarships and what are they worth?

-A. We offer Academic, Music, Art, Drama and Sport Scholarships at 11+, 13+ and for Sixth Form: a Bodinnar All-Rounder and a Choral Scholarship at 13+ and various subject Exhibitions at 11+, 13+ and in the Sixth Form.
+A. We offer Academic, Music, Art, Drama, Sport and Choral Scholarships at 11+, 13+ and for Sixth Form and a Bodinnar All-Rounder Scholarship.
+In addition to Academic Scholarships, Academic Exhibitions may be offered to candidates who show considerable promise in a single subject or a group of subjects.
 Further details are available from the Admissions Office.

 Q. What Busaries are available?